 - Do not allow any shares to be accessed anonymously.

 - Set up the LAN Manager to refuse LM and NTLMv1 authentication.

 - Allow Local System to use computer identity for NTLMv2 authentication.

 - Disable Local System NULL session fallback.

-- Configure allowable encryption types for Kerberos.
+- Configure allowable encryption types for Kerberos authentication.